 Naturally, we think we have the best alternative to Onfleet but we don’t expect you to just take our word for it!
 We’ll aim to show – as objectively as possible – how for many use cases, eLogii meets businesses’ needs better than any of these competitors.

-eLogii is a cloud-based, end-to-end delivery management software solution, enabling you to digitize your last-mile operations, and better plan, route, and optimise your delivery and/or field operations.
+eLogii is a cloud-based, end-to-end enterprise delivery management software solution that enables you to digitize your last-mile operations and better plan, route, and optimize your delivery and/or field operations.

 Where eLogii stands out is:

 Tools that are aimed at a wide market usually achieve this by having a one-size-fits-all approach, but not eLogii.
-With deep configurability, it’s ideal for verticals as diverse as medical and pharmaceutical, food and drink, 3PL, and couriers.
+With lots of configurable functions, it’s ideal for verticals as diverse as medical and pharmaceutical, food and drink, 3PL, and couriers.

 We’ll get onto pricing shortly, but hold that thought while we look at functionality…

-Above all, eLogii includes automatic route planning for all users - enabling you to identify the best routes with just two clicks and in an average of 15 seconds.
+Above all, eLogii includes automatic route planning for all users – enabling you to identify the most efficient routes with just two clicks and in an average of 15 seconds.
 With Onfleet, you simply don’t get that in the Starter package.

-Plus, eLogii lets you manage the widest range of parameters, constraints, and special requirements in optimising routes, timings, and costs of any tool available.
+Plus, eLogii lets you manage the widest range of parameters, constraints, and special requirements in optimizing routes, timings, and costs of any tool available.
 For example: